 Dr Teal’s Sleep Spray is used on the body to promote restful sleep and relaxation.
 It’s naturally-derived and can be appealing to health-conscious consumers who want to avoid sleeping pills, and Dr Teal’s claims that their spray can “help promote a better night’s sleep.”

-In this article we’ll answer all of these questions and more as we analyze the ingredients in Dr Teal’s spray based on clinical studies to give our take on whether it’s likely to be effective or if it’s a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Dr Teal’s spray to give our take on whether it’s likely to be effective for improving sleep quality, and whether or not it's healthy.

 Ingredient Analysis

-The ingredients in Dr Teal’s Sleep Spray are shown above.
-Some of these ingredients have clinical backing for sleep quality improvement.
+The ingredients in Dr Teal’s Sleep Spray are shown below:

 Chamomile was shown in a medical review published in the Phytotherapy Research journal to significantly improve sleep quality and anxiety.